bince25/swisshack25-leopard/README.md

 ## Point of Contact:

+* Maxime Dienger - Developer Advocate at Ripple
+* Maria Shodunke - Technical Writer at Ripple
+* Ashray Chowdhry - Software Engineer at Ripple
 * Marco Neri - Head of Developer Relations at Ripple
-* Maxime Dienger - Developer Advocate

 ## Price - the winning team members will each receive:
 Opportunity to present the solution this to ripple executives